 Step 1 of 5

 Start the first workshop day by introducing the participants and a general introduction:

-The intro phase is used to bring all participants to the same level of knowledge, to get their focus on a common objective and to lay out a joint way to reach it.
+The intro phase is used to bring all participants to the same level of knowledge, to get their focus on a common objective, and to lay out a joint way to reach it.
 Factor in enough time for questions and discussions.
 This is especially true if this is the first workshop of this kind.
-If you need less time though you’ve gained a buffer which you might need at the end of the workshop.
+If you need less time though you’ve gained a buffer that you might need at the end of the workshop.